Hans Kruize

 Hans Tjebbe Kruize (born 23 May 1954) is a former field hockey player from the Netherlands.

+Career

 He participated in the 1976 and 1984 Olympic Games and ended up in fourth and in sixth place, respectively.
 Just like his brothers Ties and Hidde, and his father Roepie, he played club hockey for HC Klein Zwitserland from The Hague.
 The midfielder earned a total number of 99 caps, scoring fourteen goals, in the years 1974–1984.
 He won a European title in 1974.